twanlass/twanlass.github.io/_posts/2012-06-13-reciprocity-and-how-to-meaningfully-affect-customer-behavior.markdown

 ---
 layout: post
-title: "Reciprocity (and how to meaningfully affect customer behavior)"
+title: "Reciprocity (and How to Meaningfully Affect Customer Behavior)"
 ---
 It’s much easier for your customers and users to do nothing than it is to do something (damn you inertia!!!).
 This is a short guide on how I meanginfully affected customer behavoir (response rates) with the prinicle of reciprocity.